henry-sweat/python-flask-app-on-heroku/README.md

 # python-flask-app-on-heroku

-This is a template for putting hosting a python flask app with heroku.
+This is a template for putting a python flask app on heroku.
 Each significant file is explained below.

 ## Procfile
 Lists the processes for heroku to spin up dynos for.
 This app uses gunicorn for web processes, and gunicorn uses the 'app' from the wsgi file.